ZTF-Summer-School/ztf_summer_school_2024/lectures/05-hackathon/README.md

-## Welcome to Day 3!
+## Welcome to Day 5, the best and last day of the summer school :)

-Last day of the summer school already!
-Today you'll work on 2 notebook: a supervised learning one and then you'll work on building your own mini alert broker for ZTF.
+Last day of the summer school and we all miss the Mall of America already.
+Today there's no rides, but you'll work on 2 notebooks: a supervised learning one and then you'll work on building your own mini alert broker for ZTF.

 ### Supervised learning notebook
 1. Follow [this link](https://drive.google.com/file/d/1PsbKYzMxmUFzGN4UFSQxfnYP2fofQHnj/view?usp=drive_link) to the dataset zip file.